rainbowqio/qio/README.md

 Uses Cobra / Viper as a framework to load _rainbow.toml_, the default data format for the RainbowQ Almanac system.

+_(builds might be failing while the GCR endpoint is being worked out)_

 ## RainbowQ

 The power in RainbowQ is what data you put in it.
 It's a configuration for your sociotechnical company or project, a way to help quickly link humans at the sharp end with common threads of knowledge on the command line.
 Yep it's damn specific and I love using it, like one of those specialized tools that is finely tooled that helps fill a specific void.
 Things you need on the command line like:

 * A shared bookmark list
 * Common commands for performing an action
 * Pointers to howto pages
 * Reading lists
 * Endpoints for monitoring
 * Account numbers or unsecure tokens
   The data is not meant to contain secrets, instead it would contain pointers to where secrets for a particular thing are kept.

 This data lives by default in `rainbow.toml`.
 Future versions plan to allow for remote storage (e.g. Consul) or queries to other types of data endpoints (e.g. Google API) to build Plugs.